bensofficial/javafx-example/readme.md

 The main features of TestFX are as stated on the website:

-TestFX provides a simple-to-use API for setting up the test robot that will interact with the application.
+TestFX provides a simple-to-use API for setting up the test robot to interact with the application.
-Additionally, it provides a set of matchers to verify the state of the app right.
+Additionally, it provides a set of matchers to verify the app's state right.

 This integration provides a readable language to define such GUI tests.